Now or later: when should SaaS companies recognize revenue under ASC 606?

 - The deliverables are distinct from one another within the context of the contract.
 For example, the customer does not need the upgraded feature set for the licensed software to function and provide value.

-Subtleties in the interpretation
+A Summary of the subtleties in the interpretation

 Company A is a SaaS company that sells ERP software licenses.
 Company A typically provides periodic updates to the software containing bug fixes and general improvements.
 They have determined that the updates are a distinct deliverable under the contract, as each individual component (software plus future updates) provides value to the customer.
 Under the new revenue recognition guidelines, Company A would likely decide to recognize revenue attributed to the term license at the point in time when the software is transferred to the customer, while the revenue associated with the updates would be recognized over time.